Kirsten Banks: Career

 For Banks's Honours project at UNSW, she is studying the evolution of galaxies and plans to continue on to do a PhD.

 In 2021 her name was chosen for one of the two tunnelling machines to be used by Snowy Hydro, along with electrical engineer, Florence Violet McKenzie.
 She had been nominated by Brungle Public School student, Kobe Burnes.

+Banks was shortlisted for the Celestino Eureka Prize for Promoting Understanding of Science at the 2026 Eureka Prizes.

 Science communication

 Banks has worked as a science communicator and is also astronomer in residence on 2SER's weekend breakfast shows and Triple M's Night Shift.
 On 17 June 2019, Banks appeared as a panellist on a "Science Special" of the ABC Australia television programme Q&A.

 Banks has promoted astrophysics and Indigenous science in the media.
 In 2019 she appeared on The Drum, in an episode which discussed Indigenous history.
 She also discussed astronomy and the role of planetary movement on ABC News, in July 2019.
 In Student Edge she described how her Aboriginal identity (as well as Leonardo DiCaprio) has influenced her passion for astronomy.
 Banks is also passionate about increasing the representation and prominence of women and girls in science.